turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 process that directly correlates to risk.
 I hope I have your attention by now.

 Testing is a huge topic and all we will only have time here to get started and focus on unit testing.
 Unit testing is just the beginning and acts as a critical first line of defense.
-In this tutorial, we will continue where we left off from last time.
-We'll get hands-on and write unit tests for the fungible token NEP-141 interface on the [STAKE][3] project.
+In this tutorial, we will pick up where we left off from the last tutorial.
+We'll take a look at how we unit test NEAR Rust smart contracts on my favorite [STAKE][3] project.
 There's a lot to cover, so let's roll up our sleeves and get to work ...

 {% hint style="danger" %}